ryk4/bookstore/README.md

 - [x] Option to change password
 - [x] Reply to user's report
 - [x] Manage and update all the books

+# Phase 2

+## Task 1 (API resourece)
+- [x] Api to return all books (only approved). /api/v1/books
+- [x] /api/v1/books fields: id, title, cover full url, price, authors and genres (as comma-separated)
+- [x] Api needs to be written as API resource (routes/api.php)
+- [x] Create an endpoint for a single book /api/v1/books/{id} and show the fields the same as in the list but also add Description field.
+But you need to use the same Laravel API Resource, just with the condition of when to add the description field or not.

+## Task 2 (Vue.js)
+- [ ] Logged in user can post rating/review, but it needs to be saved immediately on the same page and refresh the list of reviews and the average rating.
+- [ ] Review api: GET /api/v1/review and POST /api/v1/review
+- [ ] Review api: GET /api/v1/review and POST /api/v1/review